jamiegcan/a-place-for-salvador-allende/README.md

 Some articles in _Una calle Salvador Allende_ include places named after or dedicated to [Pablo Neruda](https://en.wikipedia.org/wiki/Pablo_Neruda), [Victor Jara](https://en.wikipedia.org/wiki/Victor_Jara), and other notable Chilean personalities.
 They are not included in this project but they are as interesting and relevant as Allende.

 The main work for this project was done from March to September 2023, in time for the 50th anniversary of the [coup d'état where Allende died]((https://en.wikipedia.org/wiki/1973_Chilean_coup_d%27%C3%A9tat)).
+This project might be updated from time to time to reflect new data usually from Wikimedia Commons.

 ## Technical notes on data collection